publiclab/publiclab-archive/notes/roberts_ecofarm/12-05-2018/could-we-just-use-the-pwm-feature-of-an-arduino-to-generate-the-50-duty-cycle-we-need-for-the-coqui-or-for-a-water-conductivity-meter.md

 ---
-title: "Could we just use the PWM feature of an Arduino to generate the 50% duty cycle we need for the Coqui or for a water conductivity meter?"\ntagnames: 'sensors, water-quality, conductivity, coqui, question:coqui'
+title: "Could we just use the PWM feature of an Arduino to generate the 50% duty cycle we need for the Coqui or for a water conductivity meter?"

+tagnames: 'sensors, water-quality, conductivity, coqui, question:coqui'
 author: roberts_ecofarm
 path: /notes/roberts_ecofarm/12-05-2018/could-we-just-use-the-pwm-feature-of-an-arduino-to-generate-the-50-duty-cycle-we-need-for-the-coqui-or-for-a-water-conductivity-meter.md
 nid: 17807